mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Description: string
     :param Description:

-      The updated text description of the portfolio.
+      The updated description of the portfolio.